OrdinaryMagician/ibuki_m/README.md

 It would seemingly kick like a mule, but Ibuki doesn't have much trouble with that.
 Has a propensity to turn squishy targets into meatloaf.

-You can give it a spin with the utility key.
 You'd think this could be dual-wielded, but **Ibuki** doesn't see a need for that, one puppy is enough.

 #### .50 PE *[Shells, Ethereal Arrows]*